aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 Object counting over time is achieved by detecting the objects using an object detection model, then tracking each unique object.
 As a new object appears, the number of counted objects is incremented.
-This is explained in the `How it Works`_ section.
+This is explained in the `How It Works`_ section.

 Demo
 ====